Coffee Board of India

-The Coffee Board of India is an organisation managed by the Ministry of Commerce and Industry of the government of India to promote coffee production in India.
+The Coffee Board of India (CBoI) is an autonomous organisation managed by the Ministry of Commerce and Industry, Government of India to promote coffee production in India.
 The head office of the Coffee Board is situated in Bangalore.

 History

 The Coffee Board of India was established by an act of Parliament in 1942.
-Until 1995 the Coffee Board marketed the coffee of a pooled supply.
+Until 1995 the CBoI marketed the coffee of a pooled supply.
 Later, coffee marketing became a private-sector activity due to the economic liberalisation in India.